 We principally market our services through our network of Company-owned and strategic operating partner locations across North America.
 Each office is staffed with operational employees to provide support for the sales team, develop frequent contact with the customer's traffic department, and maintain customer service.
 Our current network is predominantly represented by strategic operating partners that rely on us for operating authority, technology, sales and marketing support, access to working capital, our carrier and international partners networks, and collective purchasing power.
 Through this collaboration, our strategic operating partners have the ability to focus on the operational and sales support aspects of the business without diverting costs or expertise to the structural aspect of their operations, providing our partners with the regional, national and global brand recognition that they would not otherwise be able to achieve by solely serving their local market.
-We have no customers or strategic operating partners that separately account for more than 10% of our consolidated net revenues, although we do have a number of significant customers and strategic operating partner locations with volume and stature, the loss of one or more of which could negatively impact our ability to retain and service our customers.
+We have no customers or strategic operating partners that separately account for more than 15% of our consolidated revenue, although we do have a number of significant customers and strategic operating partner locations with volume and stature, the loss of one or more of which could negatively impact our ability to retain and service our customers.
+For the year ended June 30, 2020, revenue from one customer of our US operating segment represents approximately \$127 million, or 14.8%, of the Company's consolidated revenues.